Kalshi vs. Polymarket: Which One’s for You

 Read More: Grand Theft Auto 6 Prediction Markets

 The main difference right now is scope and day-to-day usability.
 Kalshi is a CFTC-regulated DCM with a broader U.S. board across sports, politics, economics, weather, and more.
-Polymarket U.S. is also built for eligible U.S. users, but the current app experience is still narrower and more beta-driven, even with sports and politics now available.
+Polymarket U.S. is also built for eligible U.S. users, but the current app experience is still narrower, even with sports and politics now available.

 Yes.
 Kalshi is a Designated Contract Market regulated by the Commodity Futures Trading Commission, giving eligible U.S. users a regulated path to trade with a published rulebook and market oversight.

-Yes, through a limited mobile beta, but only where available.
-Eligible U.S. users in approved jurisdictions can bypass the waitlist by downloading the app and using Polymarket invite code ACTION to claim the current offer: Deposit $20 Get $20 Bonus, Use our Code to Skip the Waitlist!
+Yes, eligible users can trade by using Polymarket referral code ACTION to claim the current offer: Deposit $20, Get $50 Trading Bonus!
 Offer not available in AZ, IL, MA, MD, MI, MT, NV, or OH.

 Both resolve binary outcomes the same way, so winning traders win $1 per “Yes” (1.00 USDC on Polymarket) and losing shares settle at $0 when the market ends.